 However, sleep apnea can be a potentially serious condition.
 It is also associated with other physical conditions or lifestyle behaviors.
 These, in turn, can impact how life insurance companies rate you.

 If you have any other lifestyle conditions that might be responsible or part of the cause for your sleep apnea, then making proper lifestyle changes can significantly reduce your life insurance premiums.

 The good news is that mild cases of sleep apnea with no associated health concerns may still get you preferred rates.
-Use the Instant Quote tool on your left (top if you’re on mobile) to see rates from top rated companies.
+Use the Instant Quote tool on your right (top if you’re on mobile) to see rates from top-rated companies.

 How to Find Affordable Sleep Apnea Life Insurance

 Doctors commonly recommend CPAP machines for people with sleep apnea or obstructive sleep apnea.
 This involves a pump operated face mask connected to an air source.
 Strangely, insurance companies prefer people who regularly use their CPAP machines over those who occasionally use one.
 The idea is that if you do what your doctor is telling you, you will probably outlive people who don’t.

 Other individuals may be prescribed a BPAP (Bilevel Positive Airway Pressure) machine to manage their sleep disorder.
 This device is very similar to a CPAP machine.